lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

 visibility: collapse
 - Specifying visibility:collapse on a flex item causes it to become a collapsed flex item, producing an effect similar to visibility:collapse on a table-row or table-column: the collapsed flex item is removed from rendering entirely, but leaves behind a "strut" that keeps the flex line's cross-size stable.
 Thus, if a flex container has only one flex line, dynamically collapsing or uncollapsing items may change the flex container's main size, but is guaranteed to have no effect on its cross size and won't cause the rest of the page's layout to "wobble".
 Flex line wrapping is re-done after collapsing, however, so the cross-size of a flex container with multiple lines might or might not change.

+## Grid
+* Concepts
+  - container: display: grid;
+  - tracks: grid-template-columns, grid-template-rows, the fr unit, repeat() notation, grid-auto-rows, grid-auto-columns, minmax()
+  - lines: grid-column-start, grid-column-end, grid-row-start and grid-row-end, grid-row, grid-column
+  - cells: Conceptually it is like a table cell.
+  - areas: Items can span one or more cells both by row or by column, and this creates a grid area.
+  - gutters: column-gap, row-gap; In terms of line-based positioning, the gap acts like a thick line.
+  - nesting grid: subgrid; grid-template-columns: subgrid; grid-template-rows: subgrid;
+  - z-index: Grid items can occupy the same cell.
+* Relationships with other layout
+  - with flexbox: Content out or layout in; grid-template-columns: repeat(auto-fit, minmax(200px, 1fr));
+  - with absolutely positioned elements: grid container with/without "position: relative"; grid area as the parent
+  - display: content; : get items nested into the grid to act as if they are part of the grid
+* Positioning
+  - line based: grid-area shorthand(grid-row-start, grid-column-start, grid-row-end, grid-column-end), grid-area: 1 / 1 / 4 / 2; counting backward; using the "span" keyword;
+  - named lines: Multiple lines with the same name with repeat(), grid-template-columns: repeat(12, [col-start] 1fr);
+  - areas: leaving grid cell empty; grid-template shorthand; grid shorthand
+  - auto-placement: grid-auto-flow, grid-auto-row, grid-auto-columns; The auto-placed items will place themselves before the placed items in DOM order, they don't start after the position of a placed item that comes before them.
+* Alignment
+  - block axis: align-items, align-self
+  - inline axis: justify-items, justify-self

 ## CSS animations
 ```CSS